Get a high-level overview of the effort and trade-offs required to build your own cardholder data...

-Learn the core concepts, efforts, and trade-offs between building vs. buying a cardholder data environment (CDE).
+Learn the core concepts, efforts, and trade-offs between building or buying a cardholder data environment (CDE).

-Whether you’re looking to simply accept or issue credit cards in-app or do something more complex, like split payments and multi-processor routing, understanding the level of effort to store your cardholder data (CHD) is a critical step to picking which path—build or buy—is right for you.
+Whether you’re looking to simply accept or issue credit cards in-app or do something more complex, like split payments and implement multi-processor routing, understanding the level of effort to store your cardholder data (CHD) is a critical step to picking which path—in-house or outsourced—is right for you.
 In this blog series, we’ll provide a side-by-side comparison of both.

-This post provides a high-level overview of the two solutions, but you can find more detail on the two solutions in the follow-up pieces:
+This post provides a high-level overview of the two routes, but you can find more detail on the two solutions in the follow-up pieces:

 - How to Store Credit Cards: Using PCI DSS Service Providers